Castelvill/SandstormBox/docs/instructions.md

 **Description**

-    Return a context filled with provided values.
+    Declare a variable with provided values.

 **Parameters**

 - literal_type (instruction): bool, int, double, string;
-- output (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id;
+- output (variable);
-- values (variable / (bool/int/double/string) vector / (bool/int/double/string)).
+- values - a variable, vector of variables, literal or vector of literals.

 ## random_int